-?
-E3p?
-AGE >= 25 & AGE <= 30 (This means that, in the E3p zone, where the plan calls for short-rotation pine pulpwood management, all forest types, in all thinning categories, will be clearcut and regenerated between 25 and 30 years of age.)
+L ?
+High GEN 0 ?
+AGE >= 40 (This means that, in the General management zone, where the plan calls for short-rotation pine pulpwood management, operable loblolly pine stands where the site index is high can be harvested starting at age 40)